ankittharwani/mids-cloudera-hadoop/FAQ.md

 ## Windows Issues

-Windows 10 Pro/Education is required to run Docker on Windows.
+- Windows 10 Pro/Education is required to run Docker on Windows.
 A free license of Windows 10 Education is avaliable to all students through [UCB Software Central](https://software.berkeley.edu/operating-systems#Microsoft)

 ## Mac Issues

+- Macs require a computer capable of virtualization to test this run `sysctl kern.hv_support` in a terminal.
+  - If 1 then good to go
+  - If 0 then you need a new computer